FudaWiki/fudawiki-files/hanafuda/manufacturers/matsuitengudo.md

 **Matsui Tengudō** (松井天狗堂) was a Kyōto-based producer of [Hanafuda](/en/hanafuda) and other traditional Japanese [Karuta](/en/karuta).

 The company was **founded in 1897 by Shigejirō Matsui**.
 His younger brother Wasaburō Matsui started karuta manufacturing operations in Osaka.
 They even had a branch office in Dalian (Kwantung Leased Territory in China) before World War II (1939-1945) started.

+Their manufacturer's mark was a 松 enclosed in a square.

 The company was run by the Matsui family for three generations.